benjamesian/courses/React-The_Complete_Guide/journal.md

 - inline-styling can be changed dynamically with JS
 - 3rd party packages (and CSS Modules) exist to help with dynamically styling components and scoping styles

+## ![section][section-icon] Section 6: Debugging React Apps

+81: ErrorBoundary pattern.
+Use to wrap code you expect might fail.
+Marks up errors that users might see, only component that threw error will not render properly!

+### ![recap][recap-icon] S6 Recap

+- Components tab in dev tools is useful for inspecting app state dynamically

 [//]: # "logos used"

 [section-icon]: https://img.icons8.com/nolan/64/bookmark-ribbon.png "Section"